 Variance (Flux) Analysis Explained

 Most often, variance analysis is performed at the end of a financial close to compare the actual results for a period against another benchmark, such as the budget.
-It can be applied to all levels of financial information — broadly, to financial statements, and granularly, to general ledger accounts.
+It can be applied to all levels of financial information—broadly, to financial statements, and granularly, to general ledger accounts.
 For example, variance analysis can be prepared for the total revenue line on an income statement to compare current period actuals to the budgeted levels.
-Or it can be done for one particular revenue account to understand the changes happening to, say, a product, assessing specific factors, such as volume sold and price, as well as related changes, like the rate of returns.
-Variance analysis usually is performed on all three of the major financial statements: the balance sheet, income statement and cash flow statement.
-It can focus on any of the components of those statements, such as assets, liabilities, revenue, sales and cash flow.
+Or it can be done for one particular revenue account to understand the changes happening to, say, a product, assessing specific factors such as volume sold and price, as well as related changes such as the rate of returns.
+Variance analysis usually is performed on all three of the major financial statements: the balance sheet, income statement, and cash flow statement.
+It can focus on any of the components of those statements, such as assets, liabilities, revenue, expenses, and cash flow. and cash flow.

 Variance Analysis Formula